 Lesley Currier is the founding Managing Director of Marin Shakespeare Company.
 She holds a B.A. in Religion from Princeton University, where she was awarded the Frances LeMoyne Page Award for Theatre.
 She spent three years with the Ukiah Players, where she acted, produced and served as fundraiser coordinator for the Phase II building expansion.
 In 1988, while in Ukiah, she initiated the New American Comedy Festival.
 After a season acting at Ashland’s Oregon Shakespeare Festival, she studied at U.C.
 Irvine’s M.F.A.
 Program in Acting, before being invited to Marin with her husband Robert to found Marin Shakespeare Company.
-Since 1989, she has produced award-winning summer productions, provided work for thousands of theatre artists, created education programs that serve over 5,000 students each year, and founded Shakespeare for Social Justice which provides rehabilitation through Shakespeare in 14 California State Prisons.
+Since 1989, she has produced award-winning summer productions, provided work for thousands of theatre artists, created education programs that serve thousands of students each year, and founded Shakespeare for Social Justice which has provided opportunities for rehabilitation through Shakespeare and Theatre in 14 California State Prisons, and Alameda and Marin Juvenile Halls.
 An actor, director and playwright, Lesley’s original adaptation of “A Thousand and One Arabian Nights“, which she directed, was nominated for “Best Overall Production of 2002” by the Bay Area Critics Circle.
 Lesley was nominated as “Best Director 2009” for “Twelfth Night, or All You Need Is Love” which she adapted with Robert Currier.
 She and Robert co-founded Baja Shakespeare in 2001, bringing live theatre to the East Cape of Mexico’s southern Baja peninsula.
-Lesley is past President of the Shakespeare Theatre Association of America, served on Theatre Bay Area’s Theatre Service Committee for six years, and has thrice served on grants panels for the National Endowment for the Arts, was elected to the Marin Women’s Hall of Fame in 2007, and is the 2017 recipient of the Burbarge Award for excellence in Shakespeare production worldwide from the American Shakespeare Center.
+Lesley is past President of the Shakespeare Theatre Association, served on Theatre Bay Area’s Theatre Service Committee for six years, and has thrice served on grants panels for the National Endowment for the Arts.
+She was elected to the Marin Women’s Hall of Fame in 2007, and is the 2017 recipient of the Burbarge Award for excellence in Shakespeare production worldwide from the American Shakespeare Center.

 Suraya Susana Keating is an actress, licensed Marriage and Family Therapist, Registered Drama Therapist, yoga Teacher and Adjunct Professor at California Institute of Integral Studies where she teaches in the Masters Program for Drama Therapy.
 Suraya uses drama and the arts as tools for deep individual and social transformation.
 During the past 20 years, she has worked extensively with youth, adults, and the incarcerated.
 At Marin Shakespeare Company, she has acted in several main stage productions, and taught and directed for the Marin Shakespeare program at San Quentin State Prison since 2005 as well as Shakespeare at California Medical Facility in Vacaville.
 Suraya has been instrumental in creating Drama Therapy-inspired curriculum for MSC’s prison programs and training Teaching Artists in prisons. www.suraya.org